ConnerSanders/CapstoneStarterRepo/Reports/Experimentation/Experimentation.md

 ### Constraint 14 - Shall shut off if pressure and temperature approach ignition conditions of Brown's gas
 #### Experimental Design
 The temperature sensor was wired into the safety circuit.
 A heat gun was used to heat the temperature sensor.
-Since the system doesnt need to cut off at exactly 100 degrees celcius, I assume the temperature spec of the sensor is accurate enough (no temperature measurement taken).
+Since the system does not need to cut off at exactly 100 degrees celcius, I assume the temperature spec of the sensor is accurate enough (no temperature measurement taken).
 A multimeter was used to read the voltage at the output of the circuit.

 The pressure sensor was wired into the safety circuit.
 A bike pump was used to pressurize the sensor.
-Since the system doent need to cut off at ecactly 15 psi, I assume the pressure spec of the sensor is accurate enough (no pressure measurement taken).
+Since the system does not need to cut off at ecactly 15 psi, I assume the pressure spec of the sensor is accurate enough (no pressure measurement taken).
 A multimeter is used to read the voltage output of the circuit.

 #### Results
 <img src="images/tempON.jpg" width="200" length="200">